Fitness Model Ainsley Rodriguez Rocks Tiny Pink Bikini for New Core-Focused Workout Video

 “The cals in drinks add up quick when you’re ordering piña coladas and margaritas so just try to stay away from those or limit them to 1/day and opt for mixing your drinks with soda water & lime or fresh muddled cucumber instead!” she wrote.

-In the photo, Ainsley is all-smiles as she lounges near a pool in a purple string bikini.
+In the photo, Ainsley was smiling as she lounged near a pool in a purple string bikini.

 For more of her photos and fitness-focused advice be sure to follow Ainsley Rodriguez on Instagram.